If You Don't Know Me by Now: Simply Red version

-Simply Red's version of "If You Don't Know Me by Now" was a major commercial success on the charts in 1989, giving the band their second US number one (also topping the Adult Contemporary chart), and peaking at number 38 on the Hot R&B/Hip-Hop Songs chart.
-This version also won the Grammy Award for the Best R&B Song of 1989.
-The track was also a number-one hit in Australia and New Zealand; in the latter country, it was the best-selling single of 1989.
-It reached number 2 in the UK, becoming the band's second top-10 hit after the re-issue of "Holding Back the Years" in 1986, which also reached number 2.
+Simply Red's version of "If You Don't Know Me by Now" was recorded for their third studio album, A New Flame (1989), and released in March 1989 by WEA and Elektra Records as the second single from the album.
+It was a commercial success, giving the band their second US number one and also topping the charts of Australia and New Zealand; in the latter country, it was the best-selling single of 1989.
+On the UK Singles Chart, it peaked at number two, becoming the band's second top-10 hit in their home country.
+This version won the Grammy Award for the Best R&B Song of 1989.
+The single's music video, filmed in London, was directed by Vaughan Arnell and Anthea Benton.

-According to the producer Stewart Levine, he did not want too much orchestration on the record, and went with a two-part harmony instead of a three-part harmony.
+According to the producer, Stewart Levine, he did not want too much orchestration on the record, and went with a two-part harmony instead of a three-part harmony.
 Mick Hucknall admitted he loved Harold Melvin & the Blue Notes' version, and stated he danced to their music when he was 13.

-This version can be heard in the films American Psycho (2000) and Class Action (1991) and appears in the game Karaoke Revolution Presents: American Idol.
-It is also available to download for the Xbox 360 game Lips, which contains the music video.

 Critical reception

 Jerry Smith from Music Week wrote, "Top-notch purveyors of smooth soul, Simply Red deliver this excellent version of the old Harold Melvin & the Bluenotes classic, lifted from their already platinum-selling A New Flame LP.
-As a follow up to their "It's Only Love" hit, it's a sure fire winner.
+As a follow-up to their 'It's Only Love' hit, it's a sure fire winner.
 Expect mass exposure."